dishapancholi25/Sentiment-Analyzer/README.md

 This project fine-tunes a pre-trained BERT model to classify college fest feedback into *Positive, **Neutral, or **Negative* sentiments.
 It uses Hugging Face Transformers, PyTorch, and Scikit-learn.
 The code is written in a clean and minimal way, with optimizations applied to reduce training time without sacrificing accuracy.

 ---

-## 📁 Files

-- train_sentiment_model.py: Script to train and test the model.
-- model.pkl, tokenizer.pkl: Trained BERT model and tokenizer (not included here due to size).
-- college_fest_feedback_large_unique.csv: Labeled training data.
-- college_fest_feedback_test_unique.csv: Test data.
-- README.md: You're reading this.

----

-## 🚀 How the Code Works
+How the Code Works

-### 1. Load the Dataset
+Load the Dataset

 The dataset contains event feedback with labels like "Positive", "Neutral", or "Negative".
 These are mapped to integer values for training (0 = Negative, 1 = Neutral, 2 = Positive).